Amanullah Aman: Career

-Aman was the former General Secretary of Dhaka District unit of Bangladesh Nationalist Party.
+Aman was the former general secretary of Dhaka District unit of Bangladesh Nationalist Party.
 In October 2009, a businessman in Dhaka asked the government to protect him from Aman who had threatened the businessman for not supporting Bangladesh Nationalist Party.

 Aman was charged with burning cars on 9 December 2012 in Tetuljhora and Aminbazar.
 He was indicted in November 2014.

 Aman was sentenced to jail in 2014 over four cases filed against him for violence during general strikes enforced by Bangladesh Nationalist Party.
 He was relieved of charges on 16 November 2016.

 On 3 February 2018, Aman was sent to jail in a case about snatching an accused from police custody.
 His candidacy for the 2018 Bangladeshi general election was rejected by the Election Commission.
-His son, Irfan Ibne Aman, was instead nominated by the Bangladesh Nationalist Party from Dhaka-2.
+His son, Erfan Ibne Aman Omi, was instead nominated by the Bangladesh Nationalist Party from Dhaka-2.